Immerse yourself in Toronto’s buzziest street, where you can eat, shop, ice-skate, sightsee and more!

 Hankering for an old-school steak house?
 Try the wedge salad with buttermilk blue cheese dressing and 32-oz porterhouse at the iconic Barberian’s Steak House.
 The Toronto institution boasts a 15,000-bottle wine cellar and a renowned Canadian art collection.

 In more of a seafood mood?
 Adega Restaurante sources fresh fish from Portugal’s Azores islands as well as Canadian Maritime lobster, Norwegian cod, Thai tiger shrimp and more.
-Turf lovers will find many options, too, including roasted free-range chicken breast with piri piri sauce, or grilled Black Angus strip loin in a cognac peppercorn sauce.
+Turf lovers will find many options, too, including roasted free-range chicken breast with piri piri sauce or grilled Black Angus strip loin in a cognac peppercorn sauce.

-End your night at 3 Brewers, a Quebec-based craft brewery chain (where it is known as 3 Brasseurs) offering beer and casual pub eats.
+End your night at 3 Brewers, a Quebec-based craft brewery chain (where it is known as 3 Brasseurs) offering beer and casual pub food.
 Toast the day with a pint of the Brewer’s Tap, which is developed and brewed on-site and is exclusive to each microbrewery location.

-Getting to Downtown Yonge:
+Getting to Downtown Yonge

 Take the Line 1 Yonge-University subway to Bloor-Yonge, Wellesley, College or Dundas subway stations.